argonne-lcf/alcf4_aibenchmarks/AICommsBench/README.md

 communication groups following the patterns in the full application.
 This captures the main essence of the sub-communicators in the training scheme which plays important role in the estimating the training iteration time.
 This critical component of capturing communication patterns from realistic AI models is not present in OSU/NCCL benchmarks.
+A detailed performance modeling report is at [AICommsBench-performance-projection.pdf](https://github.com/argonne-lcf/alcf4_aibenchmarks/blob/main/AICommsBench/analytics/Communication_Benchmark_Projection.pdf)

 _Note_: We are working on a code path, where this mini-app can be utilized as a communication only (no compute) benchmark.